bplmaps/lmec-main-site/content/articles/newton-by-map.md

 title = "Newton By Map!"

 +++
 On May 10, we hosted Newton By Map, a historical geography event based around our urban atlases of the city of Newton, MA.
+Here's a little sneak peek, but we recommend you watch the video to learn more.

 Newton was first settled by colonists in 1630, the same year the city of Boston was founded.
 We don't have property atlases from back then, but it was incorporated as a city in 1874, and we _do_ have an atlas from that year!

 <iframe width="100%" height="550" src="https://atlascope.leventhalmap.org/#view:embed$base:39999059015832b$overlay:39999059015832a$zoom:15.87$center:-7925082.235453294,5214330.75325575$mode:glass$pos:228"></iframe>